elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 ### Supported page tags

 We only allow tags that are linked to a page.
-To find out what the tag is of a page, please check its metadata attribute `page_tag` at the top of the markdown file.
+To find out what the tag is of a page, please check its metadata attribute `page_id` at the top of the markdown file.

 ## Using the tool/resource list